pqabelian/abelian-community-website/docs/guide/index.md

 ## 1. Application Architecture

-The Abelian ecosystem consists of several main applications that work together to provide a complete blockchain experience:
+The Abelian ecosystem consists of several main applications that work together to provide a complete blockchain
+experience:

 ### Core Applications

 - **abec** - The Abelian node running 24/7, communicating with other nodes to maintain the global Abelian network.
-  It stores the blockchain ledger and validates all transactions.

-- **abectl** - The command-line interface for managing the Abelian node, distributed with the corresponding node software,including query block, query transaction, and other node operations.
+  It stores the blockchain ledger and validates all data. **abectl**, distributed with **abec**, is the command-line interface for managing the Abelian node, including query block, query transaction, and other node operations.

+- **Desktop Wallet** - The GUI wallet software also available in two versions:
+    - **Desktop Wallet Legacy** - The wallet supporting legacy addresses.
+    - **Desktop Wallet Pro (MLP)** - The Multi-Layer Privacy wallet supporting fully-privacy and pseudo-privacy addresses.

-- **abewallet** - The command-line wallet software available in two versions:
+- **abewallet** - The command-line wallet software also available in two versions:
-    - **abewalletlegacy** - The legacy wallet supporting legacy addresses.
+    - **abewalletlegacy** - The wallet supporting legacy addresses. **abewalletlegacyctl**, distributed with **abewalletlegacy**, is the wallet control interface.
     - **abewalletmlp** - The Multi-Layer Privacy wallet supporting fully-privacy and pseudo-privacy addresses.

-- **abewalletctl** - The wallet control interface, distributed with the corresponding wallet software, also available in two versions:
-    - **abewalletlegacyctl** - The legacy wallet control interface.
-    - **abewalletmlpctl** - The multi-layer privacy wallet control interface.
+      **abewalletmlpctl**, distributed with **abewalletlegacy**, is the wallet control interface.

 - **abelminer** - The GPU mining software that performs Proof-of-Work mining by receiving tasks from a node or pool, computing solutions, and submitting results.